Charlie Chan at the Olympics

-Charlie Chan at the Olympics (1937) is possibly the most topical Charlie Chan film, as it features actual footage from the 1936 Berlin Olympics.
+Charlie Chan at the Olympics is a 1937 American mystery film directed by H. Bruce Humberstone and starring Warner Oland, Katherine DeMille and Pauline Moore.
+It is possibly the most topical Charlie Chan film, as it features actual footage from the 1936 Berlin Olympics.
 There is also a scene where Charlie crosses the Atlantic in the Hindenburg.
 This is the 14th film starring Warner Oland as Chan and produced by Fox.

 Plot

 Charlie Chan is proud of his oldest son, swimmer Lee (Keye Luke), being chosen to represent the United States at the 1936 Summer Olympics in Berlin.
 Meanwhile, over the skies of Chan's Honolulu, the "Hopkins plane" is demonstrating an improvement of remote radio control to the US military.
 The aircraft is hijacked by a concealed stowaway, the device stolen, and the test pilot murdered.
 When Chan and his astute second son, Charlie Jr. (Layne Tom Jr.), identify the stowaway, he finds only the man's body.

 On the passenger list of the only aircraft to leave Honolulu for the mainland after the incident are Richard Masters (Allan Lane) and Yvonne Roland (Katherine DeMille).
 Masters was the intended test pilot, but injured his shoulder and had to be replaced.
 He left on the Pan Am Clipper to travel to the Olympics himself as a competitor.
 Perusing the list, Hopkins (Jonathan Hale) recognizes the name of arms dealer Arthur Hughes (C. Henry Gordon).
 Several of the suspects head for Germany on SS Manhattan (1931) with the US Olympic team.
 Chan, Hughes, and the inventor Cartwright arrive before them by taking the Zeppelin Hindenburg.

 Aboard Manhattan, Lee Chan suspects Roland of being an "adventuress".
 He spots her putting a piece of paper in her book, and Hughes taking it.
 He confides in fellow Olympian Betty Adams (Pauline Moore), Masters' girlfriend.

 When the ship docks, German Inspector Strasser, Chan, and Hopkins go to question Roland, only to find her gone and her cabin rifled.
 Chan is reunited with his son Lee when the latter sneaks into the cabin through a porthole to play detective.

 On the train trip to Berlin, Chan learns that Lee saw Roland borrow a camera from Adams.
 Hughes overhears the pair speculate that the invention was smuggled off the ship in it.
 Hughes advises Chan to stop investigating, then spots a gun barrel in a passing car and pushes the pair to safety.
 A shot strikes their compartment window.
 Later, Hughes arranges for Adams' camera to be stolen, but finds nothing inside.